Originally published January 25, 2020. Updated February 21, 2024

 Indeed, things have been looking good for the heavy equipment industry for several years now, but how can you ensure your company cashes in on the strengthening boom in heavy equipment in the coming years?
 Here are three steps to increasing your heavy equipment sales:

 In order to know your customers intimately, you need to have their historical data at the tip of your fingers.
 You want to know what machines they’ve purchased in the past, at what discounts, and any other data that correlates directly with properly calculating your Gross Profit Margin.
-You also need access to what additional parts have they purchased, and how often.
+You also need access to what additional parts they have purchased, and how often.

 By fostering this data and empowering your sales reps with access to these analyses or reports, your sales team can create a much better customer experience by knowing the customer instead of guessing their needs.
 Having this insight readily available will signal to your customers that you care about them, understand their needs, and can provide them the support they need exactly when they need it.